chirangaalwis/aws-cloudformation-templates/basic-vpc/README.md

-# Basic VPC CloudFormation Template
+# Basic VPC Cloud Formation Template

-This CloudFormation template creates following resources for demonstrating basic features of a VPC:
+This Cloud Formation template creates following resources for demonstrating basic features of a VPC:

   - A VPC
   - Two Public Subnets